-Lake Bohinj has a really great summer transit system, involving free rides.
+Lake Bohinj has an excellent free summer transit system.
 This website outlines all the Lake Bohinj bus lines and timetables.
 These summer buses start running in late June or in early July.
 And, they stop running in late September.
+Bus frequency varies depending on the month.
 Here are some bus lines that are really helpful for hikers:

-- Bus Line #5: Srednja vas (Senožeta) – Blato – Srednja vas (Senožeta).
-This is a really important connection because it gets you to the Planina Blato trailhead (1147 meters), which is the starting point of the Seven Lakes Valley hike as well as multiple others.
+- Bohinjsko Jezero to Vogar-Blato.
+This is a really important connection because it gets you to the Planina Blato-Vogar crossroads (marked on the map).
+From here, you can hike to the Planina Blato trailhead, the starting point of the Seven Lakes Valley hike as well as multiple others.
 By starting your hikes here, you’ll save a lot of time and energy.

-- Bus Line #8: Hop-On Hop-Off Pokljuka.
+- Hop-On Hop-Off Pokljuka.
 From the Rudno Polje trailhead on Pokljuka, you can hike to Viševnik, Vodnikov Dom, and even Mount Triglav (with an overnight in Dom Planika pod Triglavom).

 You can drive between villages and along the south-shore of Lake Bohinj.
 Parking is only allowed in designated car parks.